Optable/optable-web-sdk/README.md

 ### Custom key values

-For bidder adapters that do not support SDA, but that do support targeting private marketplace deals to key values, you can use a samilar approach to the [Google Ad Manager integration with key values from local cache](#targeting-key-values-from-local-cache).
+For bidder adapters that do not support SDA, but that do support targeting private marketplace deals to key values, you can use a similar approach to the [Google Ad Manager integration with key values from local cache](#targeting-key-values-from-local-cache).
 For example, for the IX bidder adapter and [IX bidder-specific FPD](https://docs.prebid.org/dev-docs/bidders/ix.html#ix-bidder-specific-fpd), you can encode the targeting key values as shown below:

 ```html
 <script>